-Procedures such as Roux-en-Y gastric bypass (RYGB) can put patients at greater risk of deficiencies in fat-soluble vitamins, calcium, essential fatty acids, copper, and zinc.
-Although some deficiencies can develop quickly, most are insidious at first and may not be apparent clinically.
+Procedures such as Roux-en-Y gastric bypass (RYGB) may place patients at increased risk for deficiencies in fat-soluble vitamins, calcium, essential fatty acids, copper, and zinc.
+Although some deficiencies may develop rapidly, most are insidious in onset and may not be clinically apparent.
 Therefore, all bariatric surgery patients should adhere to lifelong vitamin and mineral supplementation and monitoring for deficiencies [28,32,33].

-It is important to recognize that anemia can also occur as a result of other micronutrient deficiencies or a combination of deficiencies.
-Vitamin B12 and folate deficiencies can result in the development of macrocytic anemia.
+Furthermore, it is important to recognize that anemia can also occur as a result of other micronutrient deficiencies or a combination of deficiencies.
+Deficiencies of vitamin B12 and folate can result in the development of macrocytic anemia.
 Deficiencies of copper and zinc and vitamins A and E are other potential causes of anemia in bariatric surgery patients.
-A vitamin B12 deficiency can also result in a folate deficiency.
-Significant vitamin B12 and folate deficiencies can cause macrocytic anemia, pancytopenia, and glossitis [34].
+A deficiency of vitamin B12 can also result in a deficiency of folate.
+Significant deficiencies of vitamin B12 and folate can cause macrocytic anemia, pancytopenia, and glossitis [34].

-In addition, neurological sequelae, including subacute combined degeneration of the dorsal and lateral spine, a rare complication of vitamin B12 deficiency, may also occur.
-Also, the most potentially devastating micronutrient deficiency that occurs in hospitalized post-bariatric surgery patients is thiamine (vitamin B1) deficiency [12].

-Lastly, humans cannot synthesize thiamine, which is mainly absorbed in the proximal small intestine, and thiamine reserves in the body are low, making adequate dietary intake essential.
+Also, neurological sequelae, including subacute combined degeneration of the dorsal and lateral spine, a rare complication of vitamin B12 deficiency, can also occur.
+Furthermore, the most potentially devastating micronutrient deficiency occurring in hospitalized postbariatric surgery patients is thiamine (vitamin B1) deficiency [12].
+Finally, humans cannot synthesize thiamine, which is absorbed primarily in the proximal small intestine, and thiamine stores in the body are low, making adequate dietary intake essential.
 Thiamine deficiencies after bariatric surgery can manifest clinically as Wernicke-Korsakoff syndrome and beriberi [12].
 Protein-energy malnutrition is one of the most serious nutritional complications of bariatric surgery.
-This complication may be a consequence of reduced intake of proteins such as red meat, which is poorly tolerated after bariatric surgery, or the development of other gastrointestinal diseases that result in poor oral intake and excess weight loss [2].
+This complication may be a consequence of reduced intake of proteins such as red meat, which is poorly tolerated after bariatric surgery, or the development of other gastrointestinal diseases that result in poor oral intake and excessive weight loss [2].